 There are two primary landmarks in an introduction: the addresser and the addressee.
 The above phrase identifies the addressers.
 The Holy Spirit (using human instruments) is the real author of Scripture.

-Here were an old and a young man serving together.
+Here were an older and a younger man serving together.
 Timothy was a “vest pocket edition” of the Apostle Paul.
 This was a beautiful fellowship.
-An old man and a young man have nothing in common.
+An older man and a young man have little in common.
 Their desires, pursuits, and interests all differ.
-There was one thing they had in common—the Lord Jesus.
+However, there was one thing they had in common—the Lord Jesus.
 Jesus Christ annihilates the distance that separates people.

 They had a different cultural background from each other.
 Paul was a full-blooded Hebrew.
 Timothy was half Jew and half Gentile—he was a mongrel!
 He was neither Jew nor Gentile, fish nor fowl!
-Here these men were together; Jesus Christ made the difference.
+Yet, here these men were together; Jesus Christ made the difference.

 “bondservants of Jesus Christ.”

 Paul, as his custom was, set forth his relationship to Jesus Christ.
 There is no neutrality when it comes to Christ!
 He and Timothy were “bondservants of Jesus Christ.”
 In viewpoint, they were slaves, entirely given to Jesus Christ.
 There were 50 million slaves in the first century in the Roman Empire.
 A slave did not have the rights of an animal.
 Paul and Timothy had no rights: “We belong to Jesus—body, soul, and spirit.
 He can do anything he wants with us.
 We have relinquished our rights to our life.
 We belong to King Jesus.”
 That is where we find true liberty!

 It will make very little difference where we stood regarding the great men of our day one hundred years from now.
 But in 100 years from now, it will be of utmost importance where we stand in reference to Jesus Christ.
 That will determine where we will be in eternity; it will demarcate how we lived our lives in time.